arjunrao87/arjunrao.co-v4/src/essays/2021-01-10/rebuild.md

 ![](assets/postsfolder.png)

 The idea I started off with was to have a "Posts" page, where I could show a list of all these posts that I have written, and have that be dynamically generated from the folder structure above.
-Alas, that is not possible even using client-side Javascript, without using some form of server-side magic, atleast not to the extent that I found possible.
-So I abandoned that endeavor, and decided that instead of [shaving the yak](https://seths.blog/2005/03/dont_shave_that/), I would just _manually_ list out all the posts I have in a `posts.html`  and figure out how to render the markdown as HTML, in a redirect to that post-specific page (sigh, yes I feel your pain too - but in the words of my mother-in-law, you need to know which battles to pick...).
+Alas, that is not possible using client-side Javascript, atleast not to the extent that I found possible.
+So I abandoned that endeavor, and decided that instead of [shaving the yak](https://seths.blog/2005/03/dont_shave_that/), I would just _manually_ list out all the posts I have in a posts.html  and figure out how to render the markdown as HTML, in a redirect to that post-specific page (sigh, yes I feel your pain too - but in the words of my mother-in-law, you need to know which battles to pick...).

-Once I settled on that approach, I went ahead to create `post.html` which would be the representation and rendering of a single `Post` object.
+Once I settled on that approach, I went ahead to create post.html which would be the representation and rendering of a single `Post` object.
 This would mean that this is where zero-md would shine most brightly.
-This is how I imported zero.md in that file
+This is how I imported zero-md in that file

 ```html
 <script type="module" src="https://cdn.jsdelivr.net/gh/zerodevx/zero-md@2/dist/zero-md.min.js"></script>